crabsatellite/3DBoneVisualization/README.md

 DICOMImage3DBuilder is a specialized tool for converting a sequence of DICOM images into a 3D visualization using the VTK library.
 This tool allows for an enhanced analysis of DICOM image data, providing a more detailed and spatial understanding of the images.

+This project is a structure for a dicom 3d visualization, it is welcomed to polish it, update UI make it more user friendly, etc. See Contributing.

 ## How Does It Work?

 Reading following functions to understand how the tool works: